MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 # Improving network fault tolerance in Azure Kubernetes Service using TCP keepalive

-In a standard TCP connection, no data flows between the peers when the connection is idle.
+In a standard Transmission Control Protocol (TCP) connection, no data flows between the peers when the connection is idle.
 Therefore, applications or API requests that use TCP to communicate with servers handling long-running requests might have to rely on connection timeouts to become aware of the termination or loss of connection.
 TCP connection losses can be more prominent in distributed architectures, which are susceptible to infrastructure failures, network disruptions, or unexpected application crashes.
 This article illustrates the use of TCP keepalive to enhance fault tolerance in applications hosted in Azure Kubernetes Service (AKS).

 ## Understanding TCP keepalive